wenhoujx/zio-rest-app-example/README.md

 # Scala 3 + ZIO 2 rest app example

+When I learn ZIO by myself, I was looking for example apps, but can't find many.

 This is a simple ZIO 2 scala 3 rest app.

 ## libraries